‘The Bachelor’ 2017: Nick Viall Says He Still Misses Corinne Olympios

 “Corinne is truly one of the most interesting, caring and charismatic women I’ve ever known.
 In my heart, I knew my future was stronger with Rachel, Vanessa and Raven, but to this day I miss Corinne and she deserves all the love in the world.
 I really hope that she and I can be friends in the future, maybe get to a place like Andi and I have gotten to?
 Next week we reunite and speak for the first time during The Bachelor: Women Tell All.
 Trust me you won’t want to miss what she has to say.”

 By now, many fans of The Bachelor know that Vanessa Grimaldi and Raven Gates are Nick Viall’s final two.
-While viewers seem to be torn over who they would like to see Nick end up with, they’re also looking forward to next week’s reunion show, where Nick will be reunited with all of the women he eliminated during The Bachelor: Women Tell All, and Nick promises that a lot of drama will go down during the very interesting 2-hour special.
+While viewers seem to be torn over who they would like to see Nick end up with, they’re also looking forward to next week’s reunion show, where Nick will be reunited with all of the women he eliminated during The Bachelor: Women Tell All, and Nick promises that a lot of drama will go down during the very interesting two-hour special.

 “As if that wasn’t enough, there is even more next week!
 After The Bachelor, I reunite with the beautiful women from my journey during The Bachelor: Women Tell All.
 Rachel and I see one another for the first time since our tearful goodbye in Finland, and her announcement as the Bachelorette.
 Alexis may or may not be wearing a nautical suit, and the rest of these ladies don’t hold back the drama.
 There is arguing, cheese pasta, sharks, dolphins and a whole lot of tears.
 Trust me, you won’t want to miss what these ladies have to say.”

-Meanwhile, Nick also dishes on next week’s episode, which will feature the very last date for he and Rachel.
+Meanwhile, Nick also dishes on next week’s episode, which will feature the very last date for him and Rachel.
 The Bachelor claims that his goodbye to her was the “hardest yet,” and that the decision to let her go was very tough for him.

 “As you all know, Rachel has been announced as the new Bachelorette!
 I couldn’t be happier for this amazing woman, but saying goodbye to her was my hardest yet.
 Watch next week as Rachel and I share our last date together in Finland and I make one of the toughest decisions to say goodbye.”